ElidioColonnaPXL/IncidentDossier/README.md

-# Hack The Box Sherlock Reports
+# IncidentDossier

-This collection contains incident reports produced from hands-on investigations in Hack The Box Sherlock lab environments.
+This collection contains incident reports produced from hands-on investigations in lab environments.
 These are educational simulations, not production incidents.
 Each report documents the available evidence, investigative reasoning, findings, impact, and recommended response actions.

 ## Reports